Table of Contents

 The local council will usually have a designated person who deals with abandoned or derelict properties and who has the remit of trying to get vacant properties back into use.
 This can be another good source of information for finding abandoned or derelict homes.
 Visiting a local property auction is always a good idea to find unusual or completely derelict properties for sale at lower prices.

-A profitable investment is one that brings high returns and buying a derelict property can be a good opportunity for investment.
-As long as the property is sound and you have either the right skills to do the work yourself or can employ builders at the right rates, purchasing and selling on a derelict property can bring high rewards.
+A profitable property investment is one that brings decent financial returns and buying a derelict house can provide a good opportunity as a property investment.
+As long as the building is sound and you have either the right skills to do the work yourself or can employ builders at the right rates, purchasing and selling on a derelict property can bring high rewards.

 The choices for redevelopment include renovating an old building up to modern standards or changing a large house into two flats.
 There is also the option of tearing down the derelict house and creating new properties on the empty plot of land.